by Texas Homesteader ~

 This simple, moist and zesty jalapeno cornbread recipe is on tight rotation in my Homestead kitchen.
 Lightly sweet cornbread that bakes up fast in a cast-iron skillet.
 You can leave out the jalapenos if you don’t like spicy food.
 Either way – your choice!

-When I’m looking for a recipe I’ll do an internet search, read the reviews, pick a recipe and just go with it.
+When I’m looking for a new recipe I’ll do an internet search, read the reviews, pick a recipe and just go with it.
 If we like it the recipe stays in my rotation.

 I begged for the recipe and she shared it with me.
 (Thanks Virginia!)
 I made this cornbread with chopped jalapenos tonight to go with a hearty pot of ham and beans for supper.

 Simple, Wholesome Ingredients

-Then I preheated the oven to 425 degrees and placed my cast iron skillet in the oven as it was preheating.
+The oven was preheated to 425 degrees F. and I placed my cast iron skillet in the oven as it was preheating.

 Mixing Up The Cornbread Batter

 While the oven (and the skillet) were preheating I mixed the dry ingredients in a small bowl.

 Then I combined the ingredients in both bowls, stirring until blended.
-I tossed in some chopped jalapenos and then stirred the batter until the ingredients were fully incorporated.
+I tossed in some chopped jalapenos and then stirred the batter just until the ingredients were fully incorporated.